 Based on the results of the RI/FS, EPA issued a Record of Decision (ROD) on September 28, 1993.
 The ROD selected a cleanup plan for the site.
 The ROD requires 30 years of groundwater monitoring and the implementation of institutional controls (ICs) to prevent use of the shallow groundwater beneath the Hi-Mill property.
 A federal Consent Decree, whereby the PRP agreed to implement the remedy, was entered on December 7, 1994.

 ICs that restrict the use of groundwater on the Hi-Mill property were put in place on December 22, 1994.
 Installation of six shallow monitoring wells and two intermediate monitoring wells was completed in September 1995, and quarterly monitoring of groundwater began in October 1995.
 Between October 1995 and July 2000, groundwater samples from between 19 and 23 monitoring wells were collected four times per year.
 (Note: The number of samples has varied due to freezing in some wells during winter months, lack of groundwater in some wells during dry summer months, and installation of several new wells at the site.)

 According to a provision in the ROD, the PRP had the option of petitioning EPA for a reduction in groundwater monitoring requirements after three years of monitoring.
 In July 2000, EPA approved the PRP's request for a reduction.
-Since October 2000, two wells are sampled quarterly, three wells are sampled biannually, and an additional 18 wells are sampled annually.
+Since October 2000, two wells were sampled quarterly, three wells were sampled biannually, and an additional 18 wells were sampled annually.
 As a result of the Second Five-Year Review performed at the site in 2005, three additional monitoring wells were installed in the intermediate aquifer to provide for better monitoring of the groundwater conditions at the site.